Der fliegende Holländer (The Flying Dutchman ), is a German language opera, with libretto and music by Richard Wagner

 The story in itself is about the legendary Dutchman, meeting up with a Norwegian sailor named Daland.
 Still searching for a way to finish his curse and right about to be given the chance to temporarily set foot on a shore like every seven years to look for a prospect bride who can help him, he asks Daland if he has a daughter of marriage-able and if he would engage her to him; not knowing who he is, Daland says that he does and approves of the prospect wedding.
-Coincidentally, the guy's daughter is the local strange girl Senta, who already was fascinated with the legend of the Dutchman; in her first apparition, before even meeting the Dutchman himself, she tells her nanny and her friends that she wants to find and marry him, much to the women's fright and her ex boyfriend Eric's dismay.
+Coincidentally, the guy's daughter is Senta, a beautiful but eccentric young woman who is already fascinated with the legend of the Dutchman; in her first apparition, before even meeting the Dutchman himself, she tells her nanny Mary and her friends that she wants to find and marry him, much to the women's fright and her ex boyfriend Eric's dismay.
 So the Dutchman manages to cut a deal with Daland about getting Senta engaged to him, unaware of what will take place soon. . .

 - Badass Baritone: The Dutchman is always played by basses or baritones.
 This contrasts with Erik being played by tenors.

 - Badass Beard: The Dutchman.